Workflow Manager Overview

 You can add up to 10 emails/SMSs per one step and up to four emails/SMSs per 20 steps.

-After selecting the communication channel, it appears as an item with the following information:
+After selecting the output, it appears as an item with the following information:

 • Output Name (5) - by default the name of the output is New Output.